This post is a collection of some notes and thoughts I’ve had when working with FastAI.

 from fastai.vision.all import *

-There’s Hidden Stuff All Around
+There’s Hidden Stuff All Over

-There’s a lot of cool features hidden around FastAI.
+There are a lot of cool features hidden around FastAI.
 These are great when you know they’re there, but surprising when you run into one unexpectedly.

 that you want to load.
 So you create a Path